ADMINISTRATION AND FINANCE

-The Board is composed of three (3) members representing the Massachusetts Department of Agricultural Resources (MDAR), Department of Conservation and Recreation (DCR), and Department of Environmental Protection (DEP).
+The Board is composed of 3 members, representing the Department of Agricultural Resources (MDAR), Department of Conservation and Recreation (DCR), and Department of Environmental Protection (DEP).

-All mosquito control activities and work are performed pursuant to the provisions of Chapter 252 of the Massachusetts General Laws and special legislation (Acts and Resolves) that established nine (9) organized or regional mosquito control projects/districts throughout the state encompassing 194 municipalities as member communities.
-Each regional mosquito control project is overseen by Commissioners whom the Board appoints to a specific term of service.
-Each regional mosquito control project employs a director or superintendent to manage the day to day operations.
+All mosquito control activities are performed pursuant to the provisions of Chapter 252 of the Massachusetts General Laws and special legislation (Acts and Resolves) that established 9 regional mosquito control projects/districts throughout the state, encompassing 197 municipalities as member communities.
+Each regional mosquito control project/district is overseen by a board of Commissioners appointed by the SRB, and also employs a director or superintendent to manage day-to-day mosquito control operations.

-The Board also through the project administrator position and staff manage all accounting and fiscal transactions for all nine mosquito control projects and districts.
+Through a project administrator and other staff, the Board also manages accounting and fiscal transactions for all mosquito control projects and districts.

-Finally, the Board works closely with many state agencies such as the Department of Public Health, Coastal Zone Management (CZM) and Fish and Game (Natural Heritage Endangered Species Program [NHESP]).
+The Board also coordinates mosquito control by working closely with state agencies including the Department of Public Health (DPH), Coastal Zone Management (CZM), and the Department of Fish and Game (Natural Heritage and Endangered Species Program [NHESP]).

 An important priority of mosquito control is early detection of disease threats to the public.
-The State Reclamation and Mosquito Control Board along with the mosquito control districts/projects work closely with the Massachusetts Department of Public Health to insure an early detection, warning, and response system is in place.
+The State Reclamation and Mosquito Control Board along with the mosquito control districts/projects work closely with the Department of Public Health to ensure an early detection, warning, and response system is in place.
 Surveillance has become the cornerstone of much of our control efforts.
 During each mosquito season , staff from mosquito control projects/districts along with the DPH monitor for mosquito-borne viruses in order to be able to respond quickly, before the onset of human illnesses.

-Adulticiding: is a chemical approach when needed to control high mosquito densities and suppress mosquito-borne disease (Arbovirus) threats.
-This approach may involve the use of highly specialized truck-mounted equipment that target treatmennts to select areas or if warranted aerial application equipment can be contracted to cover broad areas especially in the event of public health episodes or emergencies, aerial applications can be used to cover broader areas.
+Adulticiding: This is a chemical approach used when needed to control high mosquito densities and suppress mosquito-borne disease (Arbovirus) threats.
+This approach may involve the use of highly specialized truck-mounted equipment to target treatments to selected areas.
+If warranted, particularly in the event of public health episodes or emergencies, aerial applications can be used to cover broader areas.